jQuery Animate on Click: Button, Link and other Elements

 The animateClick plug-in

-In this tutorial, I am going to show you how you may create animations as specified elements like a button is clicked.
-For example, as you click create account button, you can show an animation of “Tick” to confirm users that account is created.
+In this tutorial, I am going to show you how you may create animations as specified elements like a button are clicked.

-Similarly, for a failed operation upon clicking a button or link, the cross animation can be displayed to symbolically present the failed status.
+Similarly, when an operation fails upon clicking a button or link, the cross animation can be displayed to symbolically present the failed status.

-For that, I am going to use a nice jQuery plug-in, animateClick, which was developed by Arun Thomas and is available for downloading here.
+For that, I am going to use a nice jQuery plug-in, animateClick, which was developed by Arun Thomas and is available for download here.

 An example of showing Ticked animation in a button link

-In this example, as you click the “button” which is basically a link tag, the tick animation with green color will display.
-See the demo online by clicking the link below:
+In this example, as you click the “button” which is a link tag, the tick animation with a green color will display.

 Follow these steps for creating the animation as a “button” is clicked: